Call for Papers for the 2023 issue

 Examples of topics that authors could consider include:

-- The developments at the UNCITRAL Working Group III on ISDS reforms
+• The recent results of the UNCITRAL Working Group III on ISDS reform

-- The potentially increasing role of the ECrtHR for investment protection after termination of the intra-EU BIT and disconnection from the ECT
+• The potentially increasing role of the ECtHR for investment protection after the termination of the intra-EU BITs and the announced withdrawal from the ECT

 We also invite case-notes and short articles on, inter alia, the following topics: